 - MV3CS: MV3C rim with my CS cup -- it's slightly smaller and also has a much more efficient entrance into the throat.
 This helps the articulation and adds a lively "zip" to the sound.
 This mouthpiece is especially good on vintage trumpets or overly dark horns to make them "speak."
 Paired with the MO backbore for a balanced feel.

 Medium sized Standard series Mouthpieces (.630-656)

-- 3: My take on a classic 1928 piece.
+- 3: My take on a classic 1928 mouthpiece.
 I tweaked a bunch inside this mouthpiece and while it still retains the core sound the piece plays considerably more efficiently and consistently in all the registers.

 - 3B: Same rim as on my 3C but with a medium deep B-shaped bowl.
-It's one of my most popular mouthpieces and has an incredibly warm tone
+It's one of my most popular mouthpieces and has an incredibly warm tone!

 Smaller diameter Standard Series Mouthpieces:

 - 10 1/2C: While this is a fairly small diameter mouthpiece it produces a big tone, with a fine high register and resonating low register.
 I started with this piece thinking it would a good mouthpiece for students to start on, but I find it very good for all players, especially those with very thin lips and ones who want a bit more corner support.

 - 10CV: Another new addition to the line, this mouthpiece was made for folks who want a compact efficient commercial mouthpiece but who "bottom-out" on smaller pieces.
 This rim is very similar to an older Giardinelli 10 and the cup a medium shallow hybrid v/bowl shape.
 The result is a very good all-around show and commercial mouthpiece.
 It's also an excellent choice for jazz soloists looking for a piece for extended solo work.